MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 * Improve the section on creating the Kubernetes cluster, especially the section on how to use the Heptio authenticator and configure this for use on the bastion host
+* Installation instructions for Node on Windows

 # Hyperledger Fabric on Kubernetes

-This workshop builds remote peers in other AWS accounts/regions, connects them to the orderer organisation, installs the 'marbles' chaincode, and allows workshop participants to have fun swapping marbles.
-Each workshop participant will run their own Fabric peer and see the Fabric state via a local Node.js application that connects to their own local peer, reading their own local copy of the ledger.
+This workshop builds remote Hyperledger Fabric peers in other AWS accounts/regions, connects them to the Fabric orderer organisation, installs the 'marbles' chaincode, and allows workshop participants to have fun swapping marbles.
+Each workshop participant will run their own Fabric peer in their own AWS account, and see the Fabric state via a local Node.js application that connects to their own local peer and reads their own local copy of the ledger.

 The workshop gives participants the experience of building their own Kubernetes cluster before running a Fabric CA and Fabric peers as pods in Kubernetes.
-Once the peer is running the participants will follow the steps to connect it to a channel, install chaincode, test the channel connection, then run a Node.js application that connects to the peer and displays its state in a colourful UI.
+Once the peer is running, the participants will follow the steps to connect it to a channel, install chaincode, test the channel connection, then run a Node.js application that connects to the peer node and displays the peers ledger state in a colourful UI.

 ## Workshop pre-requisites
 You're going to interact with Fabric and the Kubernetes cluster from a bastion host that mounts an EFS drive.
 EFS is